Twitter limits 2FA options. What does this mean for users?: NPR - ExBulletin

 Evan Greer, director of non-profit digital rights advocacy group Fight for the Future, condemned the move on Twitter.

 In an email to NPR, she called the decision one of Musk’s “chaotic moves.”
-She’s been critical of Twitter’s recent actions after Musk bought the company.
+She has been critical of Twitter’s recent actions after Musk acquired the company.

 Potential Impact for Users Outside the United States